Thermalization component model of multiplicity distributions of charged hadrons at BNL($E^{lab}_{NN}=2-11.6GeV/c$), the CERN($E^{lab}_{NN}=20-200GeV/c$), and the BNL ($\sqrt{s_{NN}}=19.6-200 GeV$): Comparing with Experimental data

 A linear relationship is obtained between $\eta_{0}$ and $ln\sqrt{s_{NN}}$ by detailed study.
 The linear equations are given by fitting four data at \SPS~, \RHIC~ energy regions as follows:

 here $\eta_{0}$ is the extension of collective flow.
 From Eq.7, we can predict the extension of the thermalization region at \LHC~ with the collision energy increase.

-Here, we should mention that quite a few theoretical models can give equally good representation of the data of particle productions at \AGS,\SPS and \RHIC, such as these thermal models \cite{Braun1,Braun2,Becattini,Cleymans} based on the assumption of global thermal and chemical equilibrium, and hydrodynamic models \cite{Rischke1,Rischke2,Hung,Huovinen,Kolb1,Kolb2} based only on the assumption of local thermal equilibrium, to transport models \cite{Sorge1,Bass1,Molnar,Kahana,Li,Sa} that treat nonequilibrium dynamics explicitly.
-The thermal models have been very successful in accounting for the yield of various particles and their ratios, while the hydrodynamic models are particularly useful for understanding the collective behavior of low transverse momentum particles such as the elliptic flow.
-Since transport models treat chemical and thermal freeze-out dynamically, they are also natural and powerful tools for studying the Hanbury-Brown-Twiss interferometry of hadrons.
+Here, we should mention that quite a few theoretical models can give equally good representation of the data of particle productions at \AGS,\SPS~ and \RHIC, such as these thermal models \cite{Braun1,Braun2,Becattini,Cleymans} based on the assumption of global thermal and chemical equilibrium, and hydrodynamic models \cite{Rischke1,Rischke2,Hung,Huovinen,Kolb1,Kolb2} based only on the assumption of local thermal equilibrium, to transport models \cite{Sorge1,Bass1,Molnar,Kahana,Li,Sa} that treat nonequilibrium dynamics explicitly.

+The hydrodynamic models are particularly useful for understanding the collective behavior of low transverse momentum particles such as the elliptic flow, while the thermal models have been very successful in accounting for the yield of various particles and their ratios.
+The transport models are also natural and powerful tools for studying the Hanbury-Brown-Twiss interferometry of hadrons Since they treat chemical and thermal freeze-out dynamically.

-For hard processes that involve large momentum transfer, approaches based on the perturbative quantum chromodynamics (pQCD) using parton distribution functions in the colliding nuclei have been used \cite{Wang1}.
-Also, the classical Yang-Mills theory has been developed to address the evolution of parton distribution functions in nuclei at ultra-relativistic energies and used to study the hadron rapidity distribution and its centrality dependence at \RHIC \cite{Kharzeev1,Kharzeev2,Kharzeev3} .
-These problems have also been studied in the pQCD-based final-state saturation model \cite{Eskola1,Eskola2,Eskola3}.
-A multiphase transport (\AMPT) model that includes both initial partonic and final hadronic interactions and the transition between these two phases of matter \cite{Lin1,Lin2,Lin3,Lin4} was constructed to describe nuclear collisions ranging from p - A to A - A systems at center-of-mass energies from about $\sqrt{s_{NN}}$ = 5 to 5500 GeV at \LHC.
+Using parton distribution functions in the colliding nuclei, one \cite{Wang1} can study hard processes that involve large momentum transfer based on the perturbative quantum chromodynamics (pQCD).
+Kharzeev et al \cite{Kharzeev1,Kharzeev2,Kharzeev3} developed the classical Yang-Mills theory to study the evolution of parton distribution functions in nuclei at ultra-relativistic energies and used to study the hadron rapidity distribution and its centrality dependence at \RHIC.
+These problems have also been investigated in the pQCD-based final-state saturation model \cite{Eskola1,Eskola2,Eskola3}.
+A multiphase transport (\AMPT) model \cite{Lin1,Lin2,Lin3,Lin4} that includes both initial partonic and final hadronic interactions and the transition between these two phases of matter was constructed to describe nuclear interactions ranging from p - A to A - A systems at center-of-mass energies from $\sqrt{s_{NN}}$ = 5 to 5500 GeV at \LHC.